mm53bar/plow/README.md

      curl https://raw.github.com/mm53bar/plow/master/install.sh | sh

 Now you'll have `bin/plow` in your app folder.
-Read `bin/plow` to see how it works and give it a try by running `bin/plow test`.
+Read `bin/plow` to see how it works.

+## Plowfile ##

+Plow now supports downloading bash scripts as recipes.
+A Plowfile was adding to the root of your project directory when you first installed Plow.
+It consists of two sections - recipes and files.

+Recipes are a list of URL's to bash scripts on the web that can install specific applications.
+See some sample Plow recipes at [amaabca/plow_recipes](https://github.com/amaabca/plow_recipes).
+Keep in mind that these recipes are just bash - if you can install an app with bash then you can script it using Plow.

+Files are a list of file paths on your local system that will be uploaded to the server and made available at ~/.plow/files/.
+Common files that you might want to upload to your server are your public keys (~/.ssh/id_rsa.pub) or ssl certificates.

 ## What's with the .env files? ##